hbirchtree/qstreamsuite/README.md

 What is the *current* condition of this project?
 ============
  - The client is in need of a refactor in order to better suit the changes which have been made incrementally.
-Incremental development has necessitated this, as a lot of the code was written to work for a different purpose.
+Incremental development has necessitated this as a lot of the code was written to work for a different purpose.
+A lot of the code could become a lot simpler by only doing minor changes, but this will have to wait.
+Server-side is mostly clean.
  - The client is mostly platform-indepedent, confirmed to run on both Android and desktop Linux.
 Results showed low input lag in numerous tests where a Wi-Fi device connected to a LAN-connected device, with minor hiccups, but in general showing good progress, if not completion.
  - Client uses a QML interface to remain native-looking on most platforms.
 It is not 100% native-looking, but good for mobile platforms.
  - The client is in dire need of a code cleanup on the QML side.
 Core functionality is present but in disarray.